Google Ads (previously known as Google AdWords) is a simple and effective way to increase relevant traffic to your website.

-Search: when somebody types a query into a search engine, in addition to the natural search results, there will also be some ‘sponsored’ Google Ads links on the right of the screen and sometimes at the top of the page.
-Your ad appears if your chosen keywords match the search words the user has entered.
+Search: when somebody types a query into a search engine, in addition to the natural search results, there will also be Google Ads at the top, and sometimes bottom, of the page.
+Your ad appears if your chosen keywords match the search term the user has entered.

 For instance, as you search on YouTube for kitchen design ideas, an advert for an online appliance shop may appear at the side of the page.
 The Display Network still offers a valuable way to connect with new customers, but your marketing approach needs to be different from your ‘search’ advertising.

 If you’re new to Google Ads, it’s better to turn off display until you've got to grips with search advertising.